Latino Studies

 This required gateway course will consider how Latinos are transforming the United States even as they embrace a racialized pan-ethnic identity.
 Readings expose students to the demographic underpinnings of the dramatic growth and historically unprecedented geographic dispersal, the ethical dilemmas posed by undocumented immigration, the historical and contemporary trends in social, economic, and political participation, and the hybrid cultural imprints forged in musical, literary, and artistic work.
 Two lectures, one preceptorial.
 Staff

-LAO 401 - Latin American Studies Seminar (also LAS 401/SPA 412) Not offered this year LA
+LAS 401 - Latin American Studies Seminar (also LAO 401/SPA 412) Not offered this year LA